Demerol: Uses, Side Effects, Addiction & Treatment

 During detox, your treatment team may administer FDA-approved medications to reduce the severity of cravings and withdrawal symptoms.
 These medications can also be effective throughout rehab, mitigating urges for opioids and promoting sustained abstinence.

-After a week or so of detox, you can engage with the following treatment programs here at Renaissance Recovery Center in Orange County:
+After a week or so of detox, you can engage with our opioid treatment programs in California:

 • OPs (outpatient programs)